-Each month during the coronavirus pandemic we are reporting on the number of energy customers who are on payment plans and enquiring about assistance with paying bills.
+During the coronavirus pandemic, we are regularly reporting on the number of energy customers who are on payment plans and enquiring about assistance with paying bills.

 Energy customer support during the coronavirus pandemic